RavensbourneWebMedia/Web-development-workshop/sessions/week-06.md

 # Assignment

+### 1. Redraft your wireframes

+**Continue redrafting your wireframes in a digital format.**

+Two options here:

+1. Use [Moqups](http://moqups.com) or [WireframeCC](https://wireframe.cc) and then upload your screens to [InVision](http://www.invisionapp.com) to make them clickable.

+	**or**

+2. To save yourself work in the long run, start translating your wireframes into **HTML + CSS** using a framework like [Skeleton](http://getskeleton.com), [Bootstrap](http://getbootstrap.com) or [Foundation](http://foundation.zurb.com/prototyping.html)

+### 2. Blog about this film

-1. Watch [The Internet's Own Boy](http://www.bbc.co.uk/iplayer/episode/b051wkry/storyville-20142015-11-the-internets-own-boy), a documentary which explores the life of Aaron Swartz, an activist for social justice and political organising on the internet, and the circumstances that led to his early death.
+Watch [The Internet's Own Boy](http://www.bbc.co.uk/iplayer/episode/b051wkry/storyville-20142015-11-the-internets-own-boy), a film about Aaron Swartz: wiz-kid, co-founder of Reddit and activist for social justice and freedom of information.

+Heads up!
+This will be available on BBC iPlayer until the **4th of March 2015**, so you better watch it before then.

+Questions that may guide your blog post (in no particular order):

+* How do you feel about freedom of information?
+* What do you think constitutes *digital theft*?
+* How do you feel about [Net Neutrality](http://www.vox.com/cards/network-neutrality/whats-network-neutrality)?
+* If you had magical powers, would you use them for good or to make you mountains of cash?